TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 Caveat of this bit: to experiment properly you *have to be good at experimenting*.
 I.e.: you should have at least an affinity with scientific methods.
 It's quite easy to conduct "experiments" that simply exist to confirm your biases, so an inability to at least try and remain objective about results, and failure to acknowledge that experiments that turn out exactly as expected are as rare as hens' teeth, put all the good intentions behind experimentation at risk.

 Never forget: a *successful* experiment is one that turns out unexpectedly.

-### Product / Market Fit

-https://pmarchive.com/guide_to_startups_part4.html - but link this back to the startup culture caveat.

-What is a Pivot, exactly?
-(Go for the Blank / Osterwalder definition).

 ## Team Autonomy